fp-cybrilla/fp-cybrilla.github.io/mf-transactions/investment-account.md

-# Create an investment account
+# Open an investment account
 *Learn how to onboard an investor and set him up for investing*

 Follow the below steps to create an investor and an investment account.
 Investment Account is the holding account for all your investor's mutual fund investments.